lemavos/loginSimulation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a simple Java system that simulates a bank, allowing client creation, storage in a SQLite database, and transactions between clients.
+This is a simple Java system that simulates a login, allowing client creation, storage in a SQLite database.

 ## 🚀 Features

 - Create clients and save them in a SQLite database
-- Perform transactions between clients
+- Email Sender for verification code

 ## 🧑‍💻 Technologies Used